wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.html.md

 :::
 :::

 :::

 # Practice Exercise 5: ggplot Summary Statistics

 ::: callout-tip
-## Practice Exercise 5: Using GGPLOT to get summary stats
+## Practice Exercise 5: Using GGPLOT to get summary plot

 GGplot also has code to make the mean and standard error plots we are interested in along with a lot of others